MFR6340/theenglishextension.org/open-world-1/unit-1: Going Places.md

 # Open World 1, Unit 1: Going Places
  *This post contains links.
 If you make a purchase through these links The English Extension Organization (TEEO) will earn a small commission, at no additional cost to you, which will be used to purchase books for classrooms.*

 **This unit covers visiting Edinburgh, Scotland with a side trip to Glasgow and comparing the two cities.
-Books on this list include books set in Edinburgh, or ones written by Scottish authors.**
+Books on this list include stories set in Edinburgh, or ones written by Scottish authors.**

 ### Grayfriars Bobby, by Eleanor Atkinson
 <img src="https://imgur.com/RRgkUnc.png" width="25%" />